ONLINE HELP

 An instance is an object that belongs to a given class.

-Remark: To retrieve the instance of the current object in the class methods, use the object keyword or the this keyword.
+Note: To retrieve the current object instance from class methods, use the keyword object or the keyword this.

 This help page presents: